-Guidance on Health and Safety for the placement of Higher Education Students http://www.ucea.ac.uk/objects_store/ucea_health_and_safety_guidance_for_the_placement_ofhe_students.pdf

-.8 Where a School has concerns regarding the risk based approach to Health and Safety of individual placements, they should contact the University's Health and Safety Unit https://intranet.birmingham.ac.uk/hr/wellbeing/index.aspx
+- 4.2 When planning a placement learning opportunity, Schools may find it helpful to refer to guidance published by Universities Safety and Health Association (USHA) on the implementation of good Health and Safety Practice on placements.
+Specific guidance on Health and Safety in Fieldwork and on Health and Safety for the placement of Higher Education Students is available on the USHA's website. - 4.3 Where a School has concerns regarding the risk based approach to Health and Safety of individual placements, they should contact the University's Health and Safety Unit https://intranet.birmingham.ac.uk/hr/wellbeing/index.aspx